-We are primarily exposed to conventional norms of gender specific dressing and the idea of borrowing clothes from a woman may seem a little uncomfortable for even many liberal and open-minded men.
-That’s simply because our personal style is rather evolutionary than revolutionary.
-It takes time like how you slowly got accustomed to wearing skinny jeans or waxing chest hair without the fear of being tagged feminine.
-Ha ha.
-That’s really how fragile gender notions and roles are!
-Something as simple as a colour or grooming can make or break the very foundation of masculinity and femininity.
+We are primarily exposed to conventional norms of gender specific dressing and the idea of borrowing clothes from a woman may seem a little uncomfortable for most men.
+That’s simply because our personal style is often evolutionary than revolutionary.
 Here I list down clothing items from your girlfriend’s wardrobe that you can incorporate in your attire with utmost ease.

 1. Begin With Trousers